dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Phase 1 Contribution:** Demonstrated the fundamental limitation of direct neural generation for structured formats, establishing the need for architectural innovation.

-**Phase 2 Contribution:** Proved the effectiveness of RAG-based component assembly for educational content, while revealing the challenge of neural model integration.
+**Phase 2 Contribution:** Proved the effectiveness of RAG-based component assembly for educational content, whilst revealing the challenge of neural model integration.

-**Phase 3 Contribution:** Achieved breakthrough integration of neural intelligence with structural reliability through function calling architecture, demonstrating that smaller models can achieve reliable structured generation through task decomposition rather than parameter scaling.
+**Phase 3 Contribution:** Made significant progress in integrating neural intelligence with structural reliability through function calling architecture, demonstrating potential for smaller models to achieve structured generation through task decomposition.
+However, systematic evaluation (Section A.7) subsequently revealed task complexity challenges that motivated further architectural refinement.

 ### A.5.3 Methodological Insights